FACT-Finder-Web-Components/magento2-module/web-components-migration-guide/migrationGuide.md

 factfinder.routing.setUrlParamOptionsListener(() => ({

     // Use the same object as in `searchParamsFromUrl`.
-    // `articleNumberSearch` is not required in the example, though.
+    // `articleNumberSearch` is not required in this example, though.
     keyMapping: { articleNumberSearch: `ans`, latitude: `loc` },

     stringifiers: {